MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 More controls and configurations are available for organizations.
 For more information about controls and configurations for organizations, see [Microsoft Edge configurations and experimentation](/deployedge/edge-configuration-and-experiments).

 As a user, you aren't able to turn off the browser updates controlled or configured by your organization.
 You can control whether your product usage data is sent to Microsoft.
-Go to `edge://settings/privacy`, and change the **Optional diagnostic data** settings.
+Go to `edge://settings/privacy`,<!--todo: check, maybe replace by GUI nav path--> and change the **Optional diagnostic data** settings.

 Microsoft developers need to understand how new functions affect Microsoft Edge and Microsoft services.
 Microsoft Edge sends a resettable identifier unique to your browser and a functions tag that encodes which new functions were enabled for Microsoft Edge and Microsoft services.
 New functions help build the best experiences and the best browser for everyone.

 The functions tag is not unique to your installation of Microsoft Edge.
 The tag is shared across all Microsoft Edge instances that share the same set of new functions.
 Microsoft Edge sends the information via HTTPS to Microsoft services.
 The browser does not send the information when you browse **InPrivate** or in **Guest** mode.
 You can prevent the data from being sent.
-Go to `edge://settings/privacy`, and turn off the **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports** setting.
+Go to `edge://settings/privacy`,<!--todo: check, maybe replace by GUI nav path--> and turn off the **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports** setting.
 For more information about how to reset the identifier unique to your browser, see the [Diagnostic data about how you use the browser](#diagnostic-data) section.

 <!-- ====================================================================== -->
 ## Resolve navigation errors

 If Microsoft Edge detects SSL connection timeouts, certificate errors, or other network issues that may be caused by a captive portal, it sends a request to `http://edge.microsoft.com/captiveportal/generate_204` and checks the response code.
 Captive portals include a Wi-Fi network at a hotel or airport.
 If the request is redirected to another URL, Microsoft Edge opens the URL in a new tab, assuming that it is a sign-in page.
 Requests to the captive portal detection page are a stateless service.
 Requests aren't logged, and cookies aren't sent or saved.
 On Windows platforms, Microsoft Edge uses a Windows captive portal service.
 Otherwise, the Microsoft Edge captive portal service is used.
 You can turn off the service.
-Go to `edge://settings/privacy`, and turn off the **Use a web service to help resolve navigation errors** setting.
+Go to `edge://settings/privacy`,<!--todo: check, maybe replace by GUI nav path--> and turn off the **Use a web service to help resolve navigation errors** setting.

 <!-- ====================================================================== -->